 Medicare Part B, when combined with Part A, is considered ‘Original Medicare.’
-Medicare Plan B targets its coverage to help you with services and supplies that are deemed medically necessary by your physician to treat whatever ailments or conditions you may be suffering from but are not covered under Part A. Medicare Part B plans cover or help to cover various services considered preventative care intended to head off serious maladies or detect them in early stages of development so they can be treated before leading to serious or even catastrophic health circumstances.
+Medicare Part B targets its coverage to help you with services and supplies that are deemed medically necessary by your physician to treat whatever ailments or conditions you may be suffering from but are not covered under Part A. Medicare Part B plans cover or help to cover various services considered preventative care intended to head off serious maladies or detect them in early stages of development so they can be treated before leading to serious or even catastrophic health circumstances.
 Included in the items covered in Medicare Part B are things such as outpatient services that you might receive in your doctor’s office, at a clinic or some other facility that is not categorized as a hospital.

-What Medicare Plan B Covers
+What does Medicare Part B cover?

 Medicare Part B plans provide coverage for two types of services; medically necessary services and preventative measures.
 Preventative services under Medicare Part B include visits to your doctor’s office or other outpatient services that function to maintain your health such as flu shots, pap smears or a cancer screening.
 Medically necessary services can include inpatient and outpatient mental health care as well as rehabilitation services like physical therapy, occupational therapy, and speech pathology services.
 Medicare Part B can also cover clinical research and some outpatient prescription medication.

 Medicare Part B may also cover any lab work that may be required to go along with a blood test and any types of imaging services like an X-ray, MRI or CT scan.
 Part B for Medicare also covers durable medical goods such as wheelchairs or walkers that help with your illness or condition.
-Your Medicare Part B plan will also cover emergency ambulance services.
+Your Medicare Part B plan may also cover emergency ambulance services.
 If you are unsure whether Medicare Part B plans cover what you need, then you may ask your doctor or health care provider to find out which treatments and medical services are covered by Medicare.

-Medicare Part B Cost
+What does Medicare Part B cost?

 Plans for Medicare Part B require that you pay both a monthly premium as well as an annual deductible.
 Your monthly Medicare Part B premium can fluctuate in price depending upon a variety of circumstances particular to your situation.
 Some of these factors include whether or not you are a first-time enrollee and if you are already receiving Social Security benefits or retirement funds from the Railroad Retirement Board.
 Being direct billed for your Medicare Part B premiums or having your premium payments deducted from your Social Security Administration payments may also affect your monthly premium amount.
-Receiving both Medicare Plan B as well as Medicaid may also influence the amount of your monthly premiums.
+Receiving both Medicare Part B as well as Medicaid may also influence the amount of your monthly premiums.
 Your income level also affects your premium amount as does enrolling in Medicare Part B after you first become eligible.
 In this case, you are assessed a late enrollment fee, which could take the form of a higher monthly premium.
 If you qualify for a Medicare Part B special enrollment period, then you may be exempt from a late enrollment assessment.